 Do you need a little bit of paradise in your life but simply cannot swing a huge travel budget?
-If that’s your reality, you don’t have to sadly remove Hawaii from your vision board.
+If that’s your reality, you don’t have to remove Hawaii from your vision board.
 Instead, check out these helpful, money-saving tips on how to visit all the islands without breaking the bank.
-Then, start planning your travels with confidence that you can visit Hawaii on a limited budget.
+Then, start planning your travels with the confidence that you can visit Hawaii on a limited budget.

 The Flight There

-Let’s face it, the airport fees are no joke when checking in your bags.
+Let’s face it; the airport fees are no joke when checking in your bags.
 Some fees can cost up to $100… and that’s just for one bag.
-Now imagine that times however many bags that you decide to check-in.
+Now imagine that times however many bags you decide to check-in.
 These fees add up and can be quite costly, but you can avoid this.

 Carrying on a bag is a much more efficient way to travel without spending too much money on getting your bag to the destination.
 This way, you don’t have to pay the fees and you can still bring the essentials that you need to take with you.
 Another highlight of having a carry-on isn’t only money-saving, but it is equally time-saving.
 Don’t wait around for your luggage at the airport.
 Simply hop off the airplane and head to your destination of choice!
+Another option would be to use an airline like Southwest which allows up to 2 checked bags per passenger at no cost.

 Skip the Oceanside Accommodations